 What Medicare Covers

-Medicare is made up of four different parts, each one designed to cover different medical expenses.
-These four parts include:
+Medicare has 4 different parts, each designed to cover various medical expenses:

 - Medicare Part A (Hospital Insurance)

 - Medicare Part C (Medicare Advantage Plans)